qjpcpu/sesh/README.md

 #### Parallel

-Sesh would execute job for each host serially by default, swith `-parallel` on for parallel execution:
+Sesh would execute job for each host serially by default, swith `-r` on for parallel execution:

-	sesh -f host-file -parallel 'echo hello'
+	sesh -f host-file -r 'echo hello'

 #### Save output